oneapi-src/oneDNN/doc/programming_model/attributes_post_ops.md

     intermediate object is utilized in other places in user application, its lifetime has to be handled by user separately since the library does not provide a mechanism to query an intermediate output of base convolution.

+  * Currently, f16 support for depthwise fusion is only through reference fusion implementation.
+Thus, performance gain is not expected for this data type.

 @anchor dev_guide_attributes_post_ops_binary
 ### Binary Post-op